 A little bit of planning ahead is required when making coconut whipped cream.
-The basis is a can of coconut milk that has to be refrigerated for 1-3 days.
+The base is a can of coconut milk that has to be refrigerated for 1-3 days.

 If you ordered the cans online, you’ll first want to give them a rest in the pantry for about a week before moving them to the fridge.
 Even store-bought cans that got shaken up during the transport home benefit from a 24 hour rest period before refrigeration.

-Unfortunately, this separation does not occur with some brands of coconut milk.
-Especially if they use emulsifiers that are added to prevent separation.
+Unfortunately, the separation of the cream and coconut water does not occur with some brands of coconut milk.
+This is because some brands use emulsifiers that are added to prevent separation.

 Since we lived in Thailand I am especially impartial to Aroy-D brand.
 It was the most common brand there and being able to get it here as well makes me almost nostalgic.

 Also, their coconut milk and cream is very reliable for making coconut whipped cream successfully.